-You could be better off asking for their best price for cash, and getting finance from a specialist lender.
+Instead, you could be better off asking for their best price for cash and getting finance from a specialist lender.
 Your overall costs and monthly payments could both be reduced.

-Hire purchase works exactly as it sounds.
-You ‘hire’ the vehicle until you’ve paid enough to ‘purchase’ it.
+Hire Purchase works exactly as it sounds.
+You ‘hire’ the vehicle in question ntil you’ve paid enough to ‘purchase’ it.

-You’ll normally have fixed monthly repayments so you can manage cashflow during the term.
+You’ll normally have fixed monthly repayments so you can manage your cashflow during the term.

 An alternative is the ‘balloon’ payment.
 This lets you make smaller monthly repayments during the term of the arrangement, with a final, much larger payment (the balloon) at the end.
 This can reduce monthly outgoings, and allow you to return the vehicle to avoid the balloon payment.

-Leasing gives you flexibility.
-You can regularly upgrade your vehicles, and in some leasing arrangements, you have the option to own them at the end of the term, or simply return them and take out another arrangement on a new vehicle.
+Leasing offers flexibility.
+You can regularly upgrade your vehicles and, in some leasing arrangements, you have the option to own them at the end of the term or simply return them and take out another arrangement on a new vehicle.

 You can also decide whether you want maintenance and insurance to be included, and whether you need the truck for its whole working life or a shorter, agreed period.

-You set up a contract with a finance company which will buy the vehicle you need, and let you hire it for a fixed period, with an agreed mileage.
-They will be responsible for maintenance, and will simply repossess the vehicle at the end of the contract, allowing you to acquire another new one with a new contract.
+You set up a contract with a finance company who will buy the vehicle you need, and let you hire it for a fixed period, with an agreed mileage.
+They will be responsible for maintenance and will simply repossess the vehicle at the end of the contract, allowing you to acquire another new one with a new contract.

 Payments are calculated on the purchase value less the estimated value of the vehicle at the end of the agreement.
-This helps keep your monthly repayments down, because the vehicle will be sold on by the finance company.
-You are in effect financing the vehicle only for the time when you are using it.
-This has the benefit of making it easy to switch to a new vehicle at the end of the agreement.
-It could be appropriate if a prestige vehicle is required.
+Importantly, this helps keep your monthly repayments down because the vehicle will be sold on by the finance company.
+You are, in effect, financing the vehicle only for the time when you are using it.
+This has the benefit of making it easy to switch to a new vehicle at the end of the agreement, and could be appropriate if a prestige vehicle is required.